-When comparison is completed, a comparison result node is added to the project as shown in the screenshot.
+When comparison is completed, a comparison result node is added to the project.
 The comparison result is opened automatically.
 The result consists of three parts: peptide comparison, protein comparison and statistical charts.

 The comparison is done on the fly and the result is not saved with the PEAKS project.
 It is suggested to export the comparison result before closing the project.
 For details on exporting, please refer to Section 7.5, "Exporting Comparison Result".